-QR_SOLVE is a MATLAB library which computes a linear least squares (LLS) solution of a system A*x=b.
+qr_solve, a MATLAB code which computes a linear least squares (LLS) solution of a system A*x=b, using the QR factorization.

 There are many possible cases that can arise with the matrix A. Formally, we distinguish the cases M < N, M = N, and M > N, and we expect trouble whenever M is not equal to N. Trouble may also arise when M = N but the matrix is singular.
 Even if the matrix is, mathematically speaking, non-singular, it may be so close to singularity that an accurate solution is difficult to achieve.

 When M > N, we are placing more conditions than we have degrees of freedom, so we suppose that such a linear system cannot be solved.
 However, it is possible that the extra conditions are illusory, being constructed from linear combinations of a fundamental set of N conditions.
 Thus, a system that we typically call "overdetermined" can have a solution in the ordinary sense, that satisfies all the conditions, as long as the right hand side is "consistent".
 Another way of saying this is that the system is solvable if the right hand side lies in the column space of A ... although that simply says that it is a linear combination of the columns of A, which just says A*x=b.

 If A does not have full column rank, however, then even if the right hand side lies in the column space of A, there will be more than one linear combination of columns that produce b.
 Thus, the equations are consistent, the system is solvable, but not uniquely so.

 If M < N, then we are placing fewer conditions than we have degrees of freedom.
 As long as the right hand side lies in the column space of A, we can guarantee that there will be multiple solutions.